 But half an hour later, the rattrap peddler stood again before the door.
 He did not try to get in, however.
 He only went up to the window, smashed a pane, stuck in his hand, and got hold of the pouch with the thirty kronor.
-He took the and thrust into his pocket. monev it own Then he hung the leather pouch carefully back in its place and went away.
+He took the money and thrust it into his own pocket.
+Then he hung the leather pouch carefully back in its place and went away.